KIrynaW/coast-keepers-project/README.md

   1. I want to be able to understand what the aim of the website is from the landing page and enjoy the visual experience.
      - *I know I can do it when there are clear, organised images and text explaining the goals of the website.*

         > **Evidence:** --> The landing page has a clear graphic depicting a hand picking plastic bottle from the ocean, which is in line with websites mission theme and is an effective visual communication.
 The slogan "Nurture Your Coasts with Coast Keepers" further indicates that it is an environmentalist website.
-The 'About Us' button allows the user to eplore further into the website from the landing page.
+The 'About Us' button allows the user to explore further into the website from the landing page.
 The design is clean and soft colors are used.
         >
         ![Index Page Hero Image and text](docs/readme-images/landing-page.jpg)

   2. I want to be able to navigate the website with ease.
      - *I know I can do it when the website has clear navigation names that direct to specific information.*

         > **Evidence:** --> The Navigation bar menu has a clear font, with well spaced out letters in all four page names.
-The color scheme choise in the nav bar with white background and dark grey font makes it stand out among other features on the website.
+The color scheme choice in the nav bar with white background and dark grey font makes it stand out among other features on the website.
 Navigation bar is stuck to the top of the page when the user scrolls through the website.
 The hover highlight on menu items helps user see what page they are selecting and the underline feature indicates what page they are currently on.
         >
         ![Header with Logo and Navigation](docs/readme-images/header.jpg)
         >